fggconitsha/fggconitsha/_posts/2014-02-18-schoolbusannouncement.markdown

 date:   2014-02-17
 ---
 <!--<img style="float: left; padding: 3px 3px 0px 3px;" src="/images/schoolbus1.jpg" width="150" height="100" alt="School Bus"> -->
 We are very pleased to announce that our alma mater has received the School Bus.
-After two years of planning and a lot of collaborative effort, our alma mater, FGGC Onitsha, has received the school bus donated by the FGGC Onitsha USA/Canada Alumni Chapter.
-Thank you for making it happen!
+After two years of planning and a lot of collaborative effort, the school bus, donated by the FGGC Onitsha USA/Canada Alumni Chapter, was delivered by to the delighted staff and students of FGGC Onitsha.
+Thank you all for making it happen!

 ### The Bus is Here
 <img src="/images/schoolbus1.jpg" width="670" height="380" alt="School Bus">